Hudson Kearley, 1st Viscount Devonport: Public service

 He was appointed as Minister of Food Control in December 1916 by Lloyd George and he submitted a proposal for compulsory rationing in May 1917, seemingly delayed as to protect the interests of retailers.
 He came under attack, particularly from Noel Pemberton Billing, with insinuations of war profiteering.
 On 1 June 1917 he resigned due to "ill health".
 Announced in the 1917 Birthday Honours he was created Viscount Devonport, of Wittington in the County of Buckingham on 22 June 1917.

 Wittington was his estate where Wittington House was constructed in 1897 based on Sir Reginald Blomfield's design.
 Bloomfield was asked to significantly enlarge the house in 1908.
 The gardens of Kearley's estate were maintained by hundreds of gardeners.

+In literature and popular culture

+Devonport's wartime measures for the rationing of sugar and other imported commodities were satirised by Neil Munro in his Erchie MacPherson story "The Last of the Bridescakes", first published in the Glasgow Evening News of 12th February 1917.